savbell/whisper-writer/DESIGN.md

    11. ApplicationController generates a new session ID and starts recording via AudioManager
    12. UIManager shows/updates StatusWindow if enabled
    13. AudioManager sends audio data to the profile's queue, either in chunks (streaming) or complete (non-streaming)
-   14. TranscriptionManager processes audio from the profile's queue based on the profile's configuration
+   14. TranscriptionManager processes audio from the profile's queue, using sentinel values to detect the end of audio data
    15. TranscriptionManager sends raw results to the Profile
    16. Profile processes the results:
        - Applies post-processing